 Lung cancer is considered the most common cancer in the world, and tobacco smoking is a recognized major modifiable risk factor leading to the disease.
 Cessation of tobacco smoking reduces the incidence and mortality by about 90%.

-Considering the gender-based statistics, breast cancer in women and prostate cancer in men are more common.
+Considering gender-based statistics, breast cancer in women, and prostate cancer in men, are more common.
 Almost 14% of all the new cases are of lung cancer.
-For the year 2017, the American Cancer Society has given the following estimate for lung cancer in US populations
+In 2017, the American Cancer Society estimated lung cancer incidence in US populations.

 Lung cancer is the leading cause of death in America.
 More people die of lung cancer each year than of prostate, breast, and colon cancers combined.
 The individuals diagnosed with lung cancer are usually ≥ 65 years.
-Only about 2 percent of the diagnosed cases are younger than 45 years.
+Only about 2% of the diagnosed cases are in people younger than 45 years.

-The chances of developing a lung cancer for smokers and non-smokers during lifetime are as follows:
+The chances of developing lung cancer for smokers and non-smokers during their lifetime are as follows: